xexnvn/xexnvn.github.io/README.md

 Roberto Moro-Visconti, Salvador Cruz Rambaud & Joaquín López Pascual

 #### Background
-The integration of artificial intelligence (AI) into various industries has been a transformative force, impacting the operational dynamics and strategic decision-making of traditional firms, but there is not much related research.
+The integration of artificial intelligence (AI) into various industries has been a transformative force, impacting the operational dynamics and strategic decision-making of traditional firms, but there is not much-related research.

 #### Problem
 How artificial intelligence can improve the scalability of enterprise operations and affect the sustainable development and valuation of enterprises remains to be discussed.